My life as a dental student

 1. Look after yourself

 This is the best tip I have for any dental student.
-Clinical days are very rewarding however they are also taxing mentally.
+Clinical days are very rewarding, however they are also taxing mentally.
 In order to look after patients, you need to look after yourself.

-So, make sure that you are eating three healthy meals a day if possible, getting regular movement through physical exercise and practicing good sleep hygiene to ensure you are able to show up to placement as your most rested self.
+So, make sure that you are eating three healthy meals a day if possible, getting regular movement through physical exercise and practising good sleep hygiene to ensure you are able to show up to your placement as your most rested self.
 Some people find habit trackers helpful and others don’t, find out what works best for you and keep trying your best!

 1. Get on top of your time management